onsi/ginkgo/docs/MIGRATING_TO_V2.md

 will emit a deprecation warning and **will no longer run**.

 #### Migration Strategy:
-A new Gomega benchmarking subpackage is being developed to replace Ginkgo's benchmarking capabilities with a more mature, decoupled, and useful implementation.
-This section will be updated once the Gomega package is ready.
+Gomega now provides a benchmarking subpackage called `gmeasure`.
+Users should migrate to `gmeasure` by replacing `Measure` nodes with `It` nodes that create `gmeasure.Experiment`s and record values/durations.
+To generate output in Ginkgo reports add the `experiment` as a `ReportEntry` via `AddReportEntry(experiment.Name, experiment)`.

 ### Removed: Custom Reporters
 Ginkgo 2.0 removes support for Ginkgo 1.X's custom reporters - they behaved poorly when running in parallel and represented unnecessary and error-prone boiler plate for users who simply wanted to produce machine-readable reports.
 Instead, the reporting infrastructure has been significantly improved to enable simpler support for the most common use-cases and custom reporting needs.